1. Overview

 no1

-Next, we want to inset node \textbf{3}.
+Next, we want to insert node \textbf{3}.
 But there’s no space for inserting new elements in that leaf node as the maximum key a node can contain is 2 here.
 Therefore, we need to split the node.
 To split the node, we take the median key and move that key upward:

 First element insertion

-Now we want to insert the next element, which is \textbf{4}.
+Now we want to insert the next element \textbf{4}.
 As \mathsf{4} is greater than \mathsf{2}, we first go to the right subtree.
 In the right subtree, there’s a node with key \mathsf{3}.
 The key of the incoming node is greater than \mathsf{3}.
 Hence, we’ll add this node to the right of \mathsf{3}:

 next element insert

 Let’s insert the next node with key \textbf{5}.
 We first check the root, and as \mathsf{5} is greater than \mathsf{2}, we go to the right subtree.
 In the right subtree, we see \mathsf{5} is greater than \mathsf{3} and \mathsf{4}.
 Hence, we insert \mathsf{5} on the right side of \mathsf{4}.
-But again there’s not enough space.
+But again, there’s not enough space.
 Therefore, we split it and move the median of \mathsf{3, 4, 5} that is \mathsf{4}, to the upper node:

 inserting 5 element